ProjetsPL/treehouse-theme/collections/_posts/us/6-simple-tricks-to-make-your-orchids-look-splendid.md

 {% endfig %}

 The differences in price also depend on the **type of the plant**.
 The rarer and more demanding an orchid is, the more expensive it gets.
 The price also depends on where you buy the flower.
-Plants sold in flower shops and specialistic florist stores are more expensive than the ones you can find in supermarkets.
+Plants sold in flower shops and specialist florist stores are more expensive than the ones you can find in supermarkets.

 {% faqItem %}
 {% faqQuestion %}